Course Offerings

 Required Courses

-506 is about opening up the black box – a course that teaches *how to de-black box* technologies as sociotechnical systems in a way that reveals and inspires opportunities for participation and intervention.
-In 506, we de-black box across five broad, overlapping areas: Histories & Iterations, Motivations & Power Players, Metal & Bits, Infrastructure & Standards, and Users & Non-Users.
+5006 is about opening up the black box – a course that teaches *how to de-black box* technologies as sociotechnical systems in a way that reveals and inspires opportunities for participation and intervention.
+In 5006, students de-black box across five broad, overlapping areas: Histories & Iterations, Motivations & Power Players, Metal & Bits, Infrastructure & Standards, and Users & Non-Users.
+See some of our students recent 5006 projects.

 Courses that fulfill the Methods requirement: